simongomes/ecourier-parcel-tracker/readme.txt

 = Do I need any configuration from eCourier? =

-Yes, you will need API credentials for you eCourier account.
+Yes, you will need API credentials for your eCourier account.
 You can get it from eCourier.

 = What credentials do I need to setup the plugin? =